MicrosoftDocs/power-pages-docs/power-pages-docs/configure/virtual-tables.md

 ## Setup virtual table relationship

-This is an optional step if you are configuring virtual table permission for **Global** type access. **Account** and **contact** access types provides limited access to table records for the website user.
+Setting up a table relationship to a contact or account table is an optional step if you're configuring virtual table permission for **Global** type access. **Account** and **contact** access types provides limited access to table records for the website user.
 Learn more about securing the data using [table permissions](../security/table-permissions.md).

 To configure the account and contact scope, you need to create a many-to-one relationship with virtual table to account and contact table respectively.
 To learn more about virtual table relationships, go to [Setting up a virtual table relationship](/power-apps/maker/data-platform/setup-virtual-table-relationships).